The Watch · Resources

 - There is no federal or New Mexico law requiring data centers to disclose water use.

 - The water-balance sheets filed with the air-permit applications are the only documents that can settle the 20,000-versus-1,000,000 dispute.
-They were not public before the July 21 decision — and the county has withheld related records under a terrorism exemption.
+They were still not public when the decision was pushed to a hearing — and the county has withheld related records under a terrorism exemption.

 07The fuel chain